kyongdok0906/labelme/README.md

 python setup.py install

-## 3 How to build standalone executable to using window
+## 3 How to build an independent app that runs in Wondow

 pyinstaller labelme.spec